josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 <br class="clear">

-Generally, you don't wrap a floated image in a `<figure>` element.
+Generally, you do not wrap a floated image in a `<figure>` element.

 ### Floats within a subsection

-If you have a floated image inside an alert, callout, or a subsection, apply the `clear-fix` class to the `<div>` to ensure that the image doesn't overflow its container.
+If you have a floated image inside an alert, callout, or a subsection, apply the `clear-fix` class to the `<div>` to ensure that the image does not overflow its container.
 For example:

 <code-example format="html" language="html">